 But beyond conventional wisdom, there are some real reasons to focus on employee happiness, especially in the agency business.

-To start with, employee turnover rate in creative agencies is the highest among all industries save the hospitality industry.
+To start with, the employee turnover rate in creative agencies is the highest among all industries save the hospitality industry.
 In the UK alone, this turnover rate costs agencies £184M annually.
-Turnover rates are also increasing faster at agencies than comparable industries.
+Turnover rates are also increasing faster at agencies than in comparable industries.

 Where do these departing employees go?
 Increasingly, to tech companies, which pay significantly more.
-For instance, average first-year salaries in agencies are $45,000 less than the tech industry.
+For instance, average first-year salaries in agencies are $45,000 less than in the tech industry.
 With more and more management consultancies jumping into the fray, the competition for talent is only going to increase.

 As an agency, you might not be able to compete with Google and Amazon on salaries.
 You can, however, compete on culture and workplace happiness.
 In fact, research even indicates that employees often prefer these above a fatter paycheck.